rocket-pool/RPIPs/RPIPs/RPIP-53.md

 This RPIP proposes to generalize the rewards tree, changing *nodes* to *claimers*.
 The tree will now specify the amount of RPL and Smoothing Pool ETH available to individual claimers, where:
 - If a node does not have an RPL withdrawal address set, their node address is the claimer address (same as today).
-- If a node *does* have an RPL withdrawal address set, the RPL withdrawal address will be the claimer address.
-The node's earnings will be added to the claimer's total rewards.
-The node itself will no longer appear in the rewards tree.
+- If a node *does* have an RPL withdrawal address set, the node's rewards will be split in two:
+  - One claimer will be the node's primary withdrawal address, which will have the node's ETH portion of the rewards.
+  - The other will be the node's RPL withdrawal address, which will have the node's RPL portion of the rewards.
+  - The node itself will no longer appear in the rewards tree.

 This will improve rewards claiming UX, remove some inconsistencies between the existing ruleset and this new feature, make the rewards system more attractive to users that would actually leverage RPL withdrawal addresses, and will not adversely impact nodes that do not use it.